The Clear Edge

 • Need alignment?
 Weekly all-hands call.

-It felt efficient.
-Responsive.
-Everyone stayed connected.
+It felt efficient and responsive, and everyone stayed connected.

-But she tracked the time cost:
+Then she tracked the time cost:

-Slack interruptions: 45-60 minutes daily responding to real-time questions
+• Slack interruptions: 45–60 minutes daily responding to real-time questions

-Coordination calls: 8 hours weekly across 3 timezone-friendly slots
+• Coordination calls: 8 hours weekly across 3 timezone-friendly slots

-Decision bottlenecks: 15-20 decisions weekly escalated to her because the team didn’t have clear authority
+• Decision bottlenecks: 15–20 decisions weekly escalated to her because the team didn’t have clear authority

-The math didn’t work for 25 people:
+The math didn’t work for 25 people.

 She needed remote-first systems, not remote-adapted systems.